Modalities

 Extracorporeal Shockwave Therapy (ESWT)

 Shockwave therapy utilizes high-energy sound waves to stimulate healing by increasing blood flow, reducing pain, and promoting tissue regeneration through the body own repair mechanisms.
-Think of this therapy as “deep tissue stimulation”in a precise and focused manner.
+Think of this therapy as “deep tissue stimulation" in a precise and focused manner.

 Prescribed to areas of acute and chronic pain, some conditions that respond well to shockwave therapy:

--Hip and Elbow Dysplasia -Delayed and non-healing fractures
+Hip and Elbow Dysplasia

-- Degenerative Joint Disease -Back Pain
+Degenerative Joint Disease

--Osteoarthritis -Myofascial Trigger Points
+Myofascial Trigger Points

 Laser Therapy